 Here’s what might happen if you stop paying the premiums on your universal life insurance policy:

 First, the premiums may be paid from the cash value of your account to keep the policy in force.
 This only works if there is enough cash value in the policy to do so.

 It might keep you covered in the short term if you aren’t able to make your payments but be cautious.
 If you use up the account’s cash value to pay premiums and deplete the cash value accumulation entirely, you could lose your coverage.

-If you want to stop paying your premiums deliberately, you can cancel your policy.
-You’ll receive what’s called the cash surrender value, or the remaining cash value in the account.
+You can cancel your policy, though, if you no longer want to pay your premiums.
+You'll receive what's called the cash surrender value, or the remaining cash value in the account.

 Just know that you’ll likely pay surrender charges, or a penalty for cancelling, and you must pay income tax on what you receive in the year you cancel.